MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting deletes local copies of the user's offline files when the user logs off.

 This setting specifies that automatically and manually cached offline files are retained only while the user is logged on to the computer.
 When the user logs off, the system deletes all local copies of offline files.